Asimina longifolia

 It is unclear if the two varieties should be considered distinct species.
 This group is in need of further taxonomic study.

 Description

 It is a small bush 2 to 3 feet in height.
 Prominent features include long narrow leaves, 4 by 1/4 inches, and white flowers.
 Its pollen is shed in permanent tetrads.

+Ecology

+Habitat

+A. lognifolia's preferred habitat is dry pinelands or dry maritime forests.
+It has been observed to grow in association with Florida phlox, queen's delight, laurel oak, and coastal blackroot, among others.

+Phenology

+This species has been observed to flower from spring into the summer.

+Fire Ecology

+A. longifolia has been observed in areas both fire excluded and burned.